-The Corporation is currently engaged in the acquisition, exploration and development of high grade precious metal properties located in Nevada and Arizona.
-The Corporation holds interest in two mineral projects (the Pamlico and Gold Bar projects in Nevada) and one development project (the Copperstone Project in Arizona).
+The Corporation is a development stage mining company engaged in the identification, acquisition, exploration and development of high-grade precious metals properties primarily located in the Great Basin of the American Southwest.
+The Corporation holds interest in three mineral exploration projects (the Pamlico and Gold Bar projects in Nevada and the Oatman project in Arizona) and one development project (the Copperstone Project in Arizona).